searleb/hamish/README.md

 `./hami.sh go`: Kicks off a new `create-react-app` project.

 `./hami.sh new`: Creates a new page, container or component folder with [name].js and [name].test.js files.
+Or a new redux module.

 `./hami.sh help`: Basically this again.